wanghaisheng/responsive-landing-page-starter/content/blog/en/sms-spam-detection-with-machine-learning-in-python.md

 ---
-title: "SMS Spam Detection with Machine Learning in Python"
+title: SMS Spam Detection with Machine Learning in Python
 description: Use Python to build a machine learning model for detecting spam SMS messages and incorporate the model into Flask application.
 thumbnail: /content/blog/sms-spam-detection-with-machine-learning-in-python/python_flash_ml-sms_spam1200x600.png